On the Diversity-Multiplexing Tradeoff of Unconstrained Multiple-Access Channels: Introduction

-For multiple-access channels, where a number of users transmit to a single receiver, the number of users in the network affects the multiplexing gain and diversity order.
+For the multiple-access channel, where a number of users transmit to a single receiver, the number of users in the network affects the multiplexing gain and the diversity order.
 For instance, for a network with $K$ users transmitting at the same rate, the number of available degrees of freedom for each user is $\min\lf(M,\frac{N}{K}\ri)$.
-Tse et al. \cite{ZhengTseMACDMT2004} characterized the optimal DMT of a network with $K$ users, where each user has $M$ transmit antennas and the receiver has $N$ antennas.
-For the symmetric case, where the users transmit at the same multiplexing gain $r$, i.e. $r_{1}=\dots=r_{K}=r$, the optimal DMT takes the following elegant form \cite{ZhengTseMACDMT2004}: \begin{itemize} \item For $r\in\lf[0,\min\lf(\frac{N}{K+1},M\ri)\ri]$ the optimal symmetric DMT equals to the optimal DMT of a point-to-point channel with $M$ transmit and $N$ receive antennas $d^{\ast,\lf(FC\ri)}_{M,N}\lf(r\ri)$. \item For $r\in\lf[\min\lf(\frac{N}{K+1},M\ri),\min\lf(M,\frac{N}{K}\ri)\ri]$ the optimal symmetric DMT equals to the optimal DMT of a point-to-point channel with all $K$ users pulled together $d^{\ast,\lf(FC\ri)}_{K\cdot M,N}\lf(Kr\ri)$. \end{itemize} Similar to the evolution in the point-to-point case, random codes were used in \cite{ZhengTseMACDMT2004}.
-Later Nam and El Gamal \cite{NamElGamalOptimalDMT2007} showed that a random ensemble of LAST codes attains the optimal DMT for multiple-access channels using MMSE estimation followed by lattice decoding over the lattice induced by the $K$ users.
+Tse, Viswanath and Zheng \cite{ZhengTseMACDMT2004} characterized the optimal DMT of a network with $K$ users, where each user has $M$ transmit antennas and the receiver has $N$ antennas.
+For the symmetric case, in which the users transmit at the same multiplexing gain $r$, i.e., $r_{1}=\dots=r_{K}=r$, the optimal DMT takes the following elegant form \cite{ZhengTseMACDMT2004}: \begin{itemize} \item For $r\in\lf[0,\min\lf(\frac{N}{K+1},M\ri)\ri]$ the optimal symmetric DMT equals to the optimal DMT of a point-to-point channel with $M$ transmit and $N$ receive antennas $d^{\ast,\lf(FC\ri)}_{M,N}\lf(r\ri)$. \item For $r\in\lf[\min\lf(\frac{N}{K+1},M\ri),\min\lf(M,\frac{N}{K}\ri)\ri]$ the optimal symmetric DMT equals to the optimal DMT of a point-to-point channel with all $K$ users pulled together $d^{\ast,\lf(FC\ri)}_{K\cdot M,N}\lf(Kr\ri)$. \end{itemize} Similar to the development in the point-to-point case, random codes were used in \cite{ZhengTseMACDMT2004}.
+Later Nam and El Gamal \cite{NamElGamalOptimalDMT2007} showed that a random ensemble of LAST codes attains the optimal DMT of the multiple-access channel using MMSE estimation followed by lattice decoding over the lattice induced by the $K$ users.
 An explicit coding scheme based on lattices and cyclic division algebra that attains the optimal DMT using ML decoding was presented in \cite{LUDMTOptimalCodesMAC2011}.